TheGreenMachine/green-path/README.md

-# Cheesy Path
+# Green Path
-Cheesy Path, a front-end webapp, is used for fast, intuitive point-and-click path creation.
+Green Path, a front-end webapp, is used for fast, intuitive point-and-click path creation.

 The app is available at https://thegreenmachine.github.io/cheesy-path/.
 Using Intellij we can use the "built-in preview" functionality instead - just open index.html and click on the little intellij symbol that should pop up in the top-right corner!